-- 13. Finland has legal mechanisms in place to enforce compliance with the minimum standard: there are notification mechanisms in place that apply to taxpayers in Finland.14 There are also penalties in place in relation to the filing of a CbC report or a notification of refusal to file:15 (i) penalties for failure to file (ii) penalty for late filing and (iii) penalties for filing information with substantial deficiencies or inaccuracies. - 14.
-There are no specific processes in place that would allow to take appropriate measures in case Finland is notified by another jurisdiction that such other jurisdiction has reason to believe that an error may have led to incorrect or incomplete information reporting by a Reporting Entity or that there is non-compliance of a Reporting Entity with respect to its obligation to file a CbC report.
-However, Finland has a penalty regime in place that would impose a penalty on the reporting entity in Finland that has submitted a deficient or inaccurate CbC report.
-The effective implementation of these provisions will be further monitored once the actual exchanges of CbC reports take place.
+13. Greece has legal mechanisms in place to enforce compliance with the minimum standard: there are notification mechanisms in place that apply to the Ultimate Parent Entity, the Surrogate Parent Entity or any other Constituent Entities of the MNE Group resident in Greece.13 There are also penalties in relation to the CbC Reporting obligation: (i) penalties for failure to file and (ii) penalties for late or inaccurate filing.14 Greece also indicates that the Governor of the Independent Authority for Public Revenue (IAPR) is competent for issuing the acts of penalties and that the specific provisions relating to tax audit, penalties and recovery of the Law 4174/2013 (A'170) would be applied accordingly to CbC Reporting.

+14. There are no specific processes in place that would allow to take appropriate measures in case Greece is notified by another jurisdiction that such other jurisdiction has reason to believe that an error may have led to incorrect or incomplete information reporting by a Reporting Entity or that there is non-compliance of a Reporting Entity with respect to its obligation to file a CbC report.
+As no exchange of CbC reports has yet occurred, no recommendation is made but this aspect will be further monitored.